Chris-ade/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 avascript - Web JQuery

-This was the preparatory project learning how to manipulate the DOM with jQuery before implementing it into our HolbertonBnB project.
+This was the preparatory project learning how to manipulate the DOM with jQuery.
 Tests heavy_check_mark

     tests: Folder of HTML files for testing DOM manipulation scripts.